 In general, CCPA merit scholarships are renewable until graduation, contingent upon the student’s fulfillment each year of the academic and departmental requirements contained in the scholarship acceptance agreement.
 The college reviews student progress at the end of each academic semester and reserves the right to reduce or revoke at any time the award of a student who does not fulfill these requirements.

-The Music and Theatre Conservatories each publishes a student handbook each year, which contains important information about organization, operations, procedures, programs, and policies.
+The Music and Theatre Conservatories each publish a student handbook each year, which contains important information about organization, operations, procedures, programs, and policies.
 The handbooks are intended as a comprehensive and convenient guide to student life and as a practical guide for planning.
-They may be found in the CCPA website.
-Students are expected to familiarize themselves with the information in the handbooks, as they are expected to understand and adhere to the policies published therein.
+They may be found on the CCPA website.
+Students should familiarize themselves with the information in the handbooks, as they are expected to understand and adhere to the policies published therein.